What Kendall Jenner Has Been Up to After Breakup From Devin Booker - E! Online

-Kendall Jenner is keeping up with some hobbies post-breakup.
+Kendall Jenner is keeping up with some other-worldly hobbies after the stars didn't align with Devin Booker.

-The Kardashians star was photographed leaving a studio in Calabasas, Calif. on June 22, the same day a source close to her told E!
-News she had called it quits with Devin Booker earlier this month.
-For her latest outing, Kendall wore a yellow tank top paired with jeans and sleek sunglasses.

-The source shared that once Kendall and Devin returned home from Kourtney Kardashian's wedding weekend in May, "they started to feel like they weren't aligned and realized they have very different lifestyles."
+On June 22, a source close to Kendall told E!
+News that she called it quits with the NBA player earlier this month.
+The source shared that once the couple returned home from Kourtney Kardashian's wedding weekend in May, "they started to feel like they weren't aligned and realized they have very different lifestyles."

 They parted ways about a week and a half ago, according to the insider, who said there's still hope of a reconciliation because "they both hope to make it work."

-While the pair figure out their next steps, the newly-single model has been sharing glimpses into her life on social media.
+While Kendall and Devin figure out their next steps, the newly-single model has been living life.
+The same day E!
+News shared news of their split, the Kardashians star was photographed leaving a studio in Calabasas, Calif., wearing a tank top paired with jeans and sleek sunglasses.

+She's also been sharing glimpses into her life on social media.

+Specifically, it seems Kendall is embracing an interest in outer-space after the separation.
+On June 23, she re-shared an old Instagram post from NASA about why the planets Uranus and Neptune are different colors.

+"Both planets have a layer of concentrated haze," the agency's June 13 post read in part, "but new research suggests Uranus (first image) has a thicker layer, 'whitening' its appearance more than Neptune's."

+She didn't add a caption or explain the cryptic post.
+Perhaps she simply needs some space?

-So, what exactly has Kendall been up to post-break up?
+What else has she been up to post-breakup?
 Listening to new music, for one.
 On June 23, Kendall took to her Instagram Story with a screenshot of her morning playlist.

 She revealed she was listening to "A song I wrote after therapy" by Harry Hudson—who is a longtime friend of the Kardashian-Jenner clan.
 She captioned her Spotify screenshot, "this guy" with a heart.